astronomer/docs/software/install-airgapped.md

     config:
       publicSignups: false # Users need to be invited to have access to Astronomer.
 Set to true otherwise
       emailConfirmation: true # Users get an email verification before accessing Astronomer
+      upgradeDeployments:
+        enabled: false # dont automatically upgrade airflow instances when the platform is upgraded
       deployments:
         hardDeleteDeployment: true # Allow deletions to immediately remove the database and namespace
         manualReleaseNames: true # Allows you to set your release names